365Dad Inc.

 Services:

-The mission of MJE is to end neighborhood violence by empowering mothers and youth to challenge the normalization of violence and become effective catalysts for change in their homes, schools, and communities.
+MJE aims to end neighborhood violence by empowering mothers and youth to challenge the normalization of violence and become effective catalysts for change in their homes, schools, and communities.
+They engage mothers, youth, and families by providing targeted support, educational opportunities, and the opportunity to advocate for peace as a community.

 Waiting time: None Languages: English Transportation Google Maps